 Implement Your MTA-STS Policy

 Setting up your MTA-STS DNS policy is relatively straightforward.
-But however important it is to reach the coveted “enforce” policy, advancing the mode from “testing” takes utmost attention (otherwise, you might miss a bunch of crucial emails from important senders).
+But however important it is to reach the coveted “enforce” policy mode, advancing the mode from “testing” takes time and focus.

-Below are a couple of steps to take before creating the DNS record and the MTA-STS file itself:
+Here are the steps to take before creating the DNS record and the MTA-STS file itself:

 - List all the domains and subdomains you plan to protect.